Guidelines: problems aplenty

 Summary and conclusion

-This commentary has looked at the various problems plaguing RCTs & M-A & EBM & guidelines.
-The foremost of these problems, that practicing doctors will benefit from an awareness of, are that the data behind RCTs/guidelines are seriously contaminated by secrecy, corruption, distortion, bias, and misapplied and poor science.
+This commentary has looked at the various problems plaguing RCTs, M-A, EBM, and guidelines.
+The foremost of these problems, that practicing doctors will benefit from keen awareness of, are that the data behind RCTs/guidelines are seriously contaminated by secrecy, corruption, distortion, bias, and misapplied and poor science.

-Major problems, of a directly science-related nature — epistemological, methodological, and statistical — are flagged, but not analysed in detail: to do that would require a book.
-A prominent one is the invalidity of extrapolating from patho-physiologically non-homogeneous trial groups: this afflicts almost all RCTs and it hugely diminishes their value.
+Major problems, of a directly science-related nature — epistemological, methodological, and statistical — are flagged herein, but not analysed in detail: to do that would require a book.
+A prominent one is the invalidity of extrapolating from patho-physiologically non-homogeneous trial groups: this afflicts almost all RCTs, and it hugely diminishes their value.

 A rather doubtful inference is made from RCTs (and amplified via guidelines): that modest short-term treatment effects over a few weeks, often only estimated by proxy measures, extend to long-term treatment and meaningful real-life outcomes.

-Guidelines are a gift to the intellectually lazy, and are increasingly treated as inerrant texts with a quasi-religious authority that relieves doctors of their duty for personal thought, judgement, responsibility, and individual consideration — follow the guidelines, and that will relieve you of necessity to make decisions for yourself.
+Guidelines are a gift to the intellectually lazy and are increasingly treated as inerrant texts with a quasi-religious authority that relieves doctors of their duty for personal thought, judgement, responsibility, and individual consideration — follow the guidelines, and that will relieve you of the necessity to make decisions for yourself.

 Despite clear statements in the introductions to many guidelines about their ‘advisory’ nature, and the responsibility of the individual doctor to assess and treat each patient on their merits, this frequently just does not happen: intellectually laziness supervenes.
 Guideline creators should be obligated to take full responsibility for all aspects and problems created by their ‘product’: how they are presented, promulgated, and updated, and how they are abused and misused, and more.